RathodKeerthi/credit-card-customer-churn-analysis/README.md

 - Attrition rates varied across different inactivity levels and customer contact counts.
 - An interactive Streamlit dashboard was created to present the analysis and insights.

-## Conclusion
+## **Conclusion**

 This project analyzes credit card customer data to understand customer behavior and attrition patterns.
-The analysis compares existing and attrited customers using transaction activity, credit utilization, inactivity, customer contacts, income category, and demographic information.
-The results provide useful areas for further customer retention analysis, while the dashboard makes the findings easier to explore and understand.